milesj/packemon/website/docs/advanced.md

 ## Creating binary files

-A binary is an executable file distributed in an NPM package via the [bin](https://docs.npmjs.com/files/package.json#bin) field.
+A binary is an executable file distributed in an npm package via the [bin](https://docs.npmjs.com/files/package.json#bin) field.
 Packemon offers first class support for binary files by: